-The recommended clearance angle setting for knife holder E ranges from a minimum of 2.5° to 5°.
+The recommended clearance angle setting for knife holder E is approx. 5°.

-Hold down the knife holder in this position and retighten the screw (58) for clamping.
+• Hold down the knife holder in this position and retighten the screw (58) for clamping.

-5.7 Clamping the specimen
+5.5 Clamping the specimen

 Always clamp the specimen block BEFORE clamping the knife or the blade.
 Lock the handwheel and cover the knife edge with the knife guard prior to any manipulation of knife or specimen, prior to changing the specimen block and during all work breaks!